Titles of Pleadings

-Many litigants tend to get “stuck” on naming their motions.
-The good thing is that Texas courts are generally quite liberal in how a litigant names their motion.
+Many litigants tend to get “stuck” on naming their pleadings.
+The good thing is that Texas courts are generally quite liberal in how a litigant names their pleadings.
 For example, a Motion for Sanctions may become a Motion to Sanction, or perhaps even Request to Sanction (although it is generally recommended to stick to the traditional naming as much as possible).

 Some litigants like to add what I call a “prefix” to the title of the motion which denotes the party that filed said motion.
 What I mean by this is if the Plaintiff was the one filing the Motion for Sanctions, it would become Plaintiff’s Motion for Sanctions.
 This is not necessary, but is considered good practice and I recommend this step.